kuzzleio/documentation-old/src/sdk-reference/memory-storage/smembers.md

 ---

-## Return value
+## Return Value

 Returns the `MemoryStorage` object to allow chaining.

 ---

-## Callback response
+## Callback Response

-Resolves to an array of values held by the provided set.
+Returns an array of values held by the provided set.